ZakGhost354313/Home/c++/calculator_program_backups/README.md

+these are the backup files for the main program.

 <b>calculatorProgram</b><br><br>
 this `calculator_program` is a calculator that i am making, with  easter eggs for me and my friends<br>
 the `easterEgg()` function is the easter egg conformation.<br>